-- The Occupancy Schedules property must be enabled (default). - A network schedule downloaded from the i-Vu application will overwrite a local schedule that was set up in a touchscreen device or Field Assistant.
+- The Occupancy Schedules property must be enabled (default). - A network schedule downloaded from the i-Vu® application will overwrite a local schedule that was set up in a touchscreen or Field Assistant.

 Remote Occupancy Override - The controller monitors its IN-04 input that is typically connected to the isolated, dry contact of an occupancy sensor located in the zone.
+(To use the occupancy override as described here, the Standby Offset value must be set to zero.)
 The controller can override the occupancy state based on whether or not the space is actually occupied.
 If the occupancy sensor contact is in the same state as Occ Override Normal Logic State setting, the zone follows its normal occupancy schedule.
 If the contact is in the opposite state, it overrides the zone into the unoccupied mode.
 The input can be configured for normally closed or normally opened contact types and is set to Open by default so that it does not affect the controller occupancy operation if left unused.